michael-zidar/axon_charge_tool/README.md

 ## To-Do

 - [ ] When adding a charge, change the row color to indicate that the charge has been added or edited
+- [ ] Remove line returns, breaks, and any other characters that can casue issues with the CSV file
 - [ ] Add Axon data validation logic to each field
 - [ ] Add column sorting
 - [ ] More explicit file export names